-The Company maintains an excess of capital of EUR 88,030 thousand, with eligible own funds that cover 6.7 times the regulatory solvency requirement, which corresponds to the to the own funds that the Company should have to limit the probability of ruin to one case per 200 years, or what is the same, that the Company is still in a position to fulfil with its obligations against the policyholders and beneficiaries of insurance in the following twelve months, with a probability of 99.5 percent.
+The Company maintains an excess of capital of EUR 100,391 thousand, with eligible own funds that cover 6.7 times the regulatory solvency requirement, which corresponds to the to the own funds that the Company should have to limit the probability of ruin to one case per 200 years, or what is the same, that the Company is still in a position to fulfil with its obligations against the policyholders and beneficiaries of insurance in the following twelve months, with a probability of 99.5 percent.

-The coverage ratio on the Minimum Capital Requirement has been increased by 29.6 basic points, which mainly comes from the increase of the elegible own funds which was 26.6% higher than in the previous year due to driven by a positive evolution of the business during the year.
+The coverage ratio on the Minimum Capital Requirement has been decreased by 21.2 basic points, which mainly due to an increase in the Minimum Capital Requirement, which was 17.8% higher than in the previous year due to an increase in the Solvency Capital Requirement..